For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 Tokugawa Garden used to be the private garden of the ruling Tokugawa Owari clan.
 It is located right next to the Tokugawa Art Museum, a highly educational museum showcasing the treasures of the Owari clan, including swords and armor, tea ceremony utensils, Noh theater masks, and an impressive library.

-The Garden is the perfect place to enjoy a stroll after a visit to the museum.
-If your feet grow tired, you can relax and enjoy a Matcha set with seasonal Japanese sweets at the old-style cafe Sozansou next to the entrance.
+The garden is the perfect place to enjoy a stroll after a visit to the museum.
+If your feet get tired, you can relax and enjoy a matcha set with seasonal Japanese sweets at the old-style Cafe Sozansou next to the entrance.

 Sozansou (蘇山荘)